 Finally, sharks still face threats from around the world, from overfishing, bycatching, and other human activities.
 Fortunately, thanks to various efforts, they are considered to be vulnerable now, a testament that humans are going on the right path as they were long considered critically endangered.
 As a result, their numbers are slowly increasing, and their future is full of potential.

-Join us here at ATOLEA Jewelry on our mission of preserving the Ocean for the future of marine life.
-Part of our profit from your purchase of our Ocean-inspired jewelry goes to Ocean conservation charities working towards the mission of protecting the Ocean, the beaches and the waves.
+Join us here at shark Jewelry on our mission of preserving the Ocean for the future of marine life.
+Part of our profit from your purchase of our waterproof jewelry goes to Ocean conservation charities working towards the mission of protecting the Ocean, the beaches and the waves.

-So dive into our beautiful collection of Ocean-inspired jewelry and let’s start showing everyone how much you care for the Ocean!
+So dive into our beautiful collection of shark-inspired jewelry and let’s start showing everyone how much you care for the Ocean!